saleor/saleor-docs/docs/dashboard/configuration/shipping.md

 Shipping Zones define the cost of shipping in different areas of the world.
 Collecting countries together in zones allows you to assign the best shipping and delivery options for customers.

 To create a shipping zone, first you need to click _Create Shipping Zone_ in the top right corner of the Shipping by Zone card.
-The next step is to provide the name and description of the shipping zone.
+The next step is to provide the name and description (optional) of the shipping zone.

 ![Create Shipping Zone](../screenshots/config-shipping-zone-create-new.jpg)

 Then click _Assign Countries_ and use one of three options that appear in the pop-up window:

 1. In the Search Countries section at the top, you can search specific countries by name and assign them to the shipping zone.
-2. The Quick Pick section is an option that allows you create a shipping for all unassigned countries.
+2. The Quick Pick section is an option that allows you to create a shipping for all unassigned countries.
 This is a useful option for defining a final ‘Rest Of The World’ shipping zone to guarantee global coverage.
 3. Scroll through the Countries A to Z list and assign countries using the checkboxes.

 Click _Assign Countries_ to confirm your selection.